Acute oak decline

 Causal agent:

-Multiple, including numerous bacteria species and the native oak jewel beetle (Agrilus biguttatus)
+Multiple, including numerous bacteria species and the native Oak jewel beetle (Agrilus biguttatus)

 Host trees: